Current US Status: Unconfirmed / Likely Delayed.

 | Riolu | Fighting | Non-Holo (Slot 2-4) | Gen 4 Favorite |

-Note: This list is based on community leaks and historical patterns.
-It will be updated instantly as official announcements are made.
+Note: This list is based on community leaks and will be updated instantly if an official US announcement is made.

 The Science: "Flat Holo" vs. "Textured Hot Stamping"